 NOTE 7: If the MAC entity is not configured with lch-basedPrioritization and if there is overlapping PUSCH duration of at least two configured uplink grants, it is up to UE implementation to choose one of the configured uplink grants.

 NOTE 8: If the MAC entity is configured with lch-basedPrioritization, the MAC entity does not take UCI multiplexing according to the procedure specified in TS 38.213 [6] into account when determining whether the PUSCH duration of an uplink grant overlaps with the PUCCH resource for an SR transmission.

+Editor’s Note: How and where to capture the determination of triggering survival state based on HARQ-NACK (including how the UE identifies the corresponding DRB that should enter Survival Time state, whether multiple HARQ-NACKs are needed to trigger entry into the Survival Time state, etc.) is FFS.